intel/neural-speed/README.md

 > Neural Speed is under active development so APIs are subject to change.

 Up to 40x compared with [llama.cpp](https://github.com/ggerganov/llama.cpp).
 Some performace data have been published in NeurIPS' 2023: [Efficient LLM Inference on CPUs](https://arxiv.org/abs/2311.00502).
-You can refer [this blog](https://medium.com/@NeuralCompressor/llm-performance-of-intel-extension-for-transformers-f7d061556176) to get the performance information.
+You can refer [this blog](https://medium.com/@NeuralCompressor/llm-performance-of-intel-extension-for-transformers-f7d061556176) to get more performance information.

 ## Quick Start
 There are two approaches for utilizing the Neural Speed: